8891689/Public-key-balance-query/README.md

 ETH ETH (from Uncompressed Pubkey): 0x7e5f4552091a69125d5dfcb7b8c2659029395bdf
 ------------------------------------------------------------------------------------
 ```
 # The obtained address can be searched directly in the blockchain browser.
-Remember to replace the address, you can check the currency of the machine with one click.
+Remember to replace the address, you can view many currencies with one click.

 https://privatekeys.pw/address/bitcoin/1BgGZ9tcN4rm9KBzDn7KprQz87SZ26SAMH

-to
+or

 https://www.oklink.com/zh-hans/all-chain